DDSameera/rmis-backend/TECHNICAL_EXPECTATION.md

 # SKIP POINTS
-- Unit Testing  (Reason : Limited Time,But I  Completed Feature Testing)
+- Vue JS Frontend
-- SWAGGER API Documentation Generate (Reason : Limited Time)
+- Use Vanilla PHP on backend
-- Dockerized (Reason : Limited Time)
+- Dockerize
 ___

 # HOW TO RUN FEATURE TESTING ?